adequatej/open-source-tools/README.md

 - 📫 [Subscribe to Updates](https://example.com/subscribe) <!-- for if we want to add a mailing list for subscriptions later -->

+## Tool Submission Process

+We welcome submissions of open source tools that can benefit both technical and non-technical users.
+The submission process involves:

+1. **Initial Submission** - Submit a tool using our issue template
+2. **Evaluation** - Tool is tested for usability, security, and effectiveness
+3. **Documentation** - Comprehensive documentation is created
+4. **Review** - Community feedback and team review
+5. **Integration** - Tool is added to our curated list

+For detailed submission guidelines, templates, and evaluation criteria, please see our [Contributing Guidelines](CONTRIBUTING.md).

 ## Tools List

 ### Legend